Posted on Dec 02, 2019

 The Alzheimer’s Association is one of the largest organizations dedicated to dementia research, support, and care.
 Their website has everything from e-learning workshops and financial planning tools to a free online community with active support forums.
 It’s also an excellent resource for finding in-person support groups within your city.
 Their directory allows you to search by zip code, making it easy to find local events and meetups.

-They also have a 24/7 helpline staffed by master’s-level clinicians and specialists who offer round-the-clock support in over 200 languages.
+They also have a 24/7 helpline staffed by masters-level clinicians and specialists who offer round-the-clock support in over 200 languages.
 Be sure to stop by their blog when checking out their site, too.
-They frequently publish articles with awesome tips like free apps that make caregiving easier and advice on how to strengthen communication with your loved one.
+They frequently publish insightful articles featuring advice (like how to strengthen communication with your loved one) and tools (such as free apps that make caregiving easier).

 Psychology Today has an excellent collection of helpful articles on their blog.
 They cover everything from what you need to know about Alzheimer’s and sleep, to communication tips.
 Their articles are authored by physicians and experts in the field, so it’s a nice way to explore medical advice outside of your loved one’s network of physicians.